 Guests are usually pretty impressed by what our guides are able to cook in the backcountry – if you are expecting rehydrated backpacking food you are in for a real treat.
-Thanks to our ability to carry ice, we are able to bring along fresh fruits, veggies, meats, and even desserts!
+We bring along fresh fruits, veggies, meats, and even desserts!

 Take a break from running rapids and make a sandwich or two.
-We set out a variety of fresh vegetables, as well as quality deli meat and cheese.
+We set out a variety of fresh vegetables and quality deli meat and cheese.
 Peanut butter and jelly are also available and there will be sweet and salty snacks on the side.

 We bring a variety of on-river snacks, including fruit (usually apples and oranges), granola bars, candy bars, cookies, chips, and trail mix.
 We’ve got plenty of food!

 We provide a mix of diet and regular soda, sparkling water, electrolyte mix, assorted tea bags, coffee in the morning, and unlimited water.
 If you prefer to drink a specific brand of soda, you may want to bring an additional supply as some choices run out.
 We do not supply alcohol, but you are welcome to bring your own.

 We spend a lot of time planning meals that will suit the majority of guests.
 GCW is able to accommodate most dietary restrictions for medical or ethical reasons.
 It is important that you list your dietary restriction on your registration form and we will reach out with more information.
 We prefer to have this information well before your trip, so we can learn more about your diet restrictions and prepare.
 We will do our best to supply options that will work for you, but please keep in mind there is likely to be some redundancy in what is offered.
 You may want to bring some of your own food to supplement what is provided.